 Most people carry powerful and multifunctional devices.
 We use them to chat and message one another, make payments, transfer funds, and do work.
 Our use of mobile phones is only likely to expand further with the implementation of 6G in the next few years.
 Mobile devices need to be kept secure.

-In addition to following best practices like not leaving your mobile phone unattended and always using biometric or secure password login credentials, you should consider installing and using a mobile VPN to help establish the best possible security.
+In addition to following best practices, such as not leaving your mobile phone unattended and always using biometric or secure password login credentials, you should consider installing and using a mobile VPN to help establish the best possible security.